 Student protestors THONGPASEUTH KEUAKOUN, SENG-ALOUN PHENGPHANH, and BOUAVANH CHANHMANIVONG, along with three others, were imprisoned in 1999 following their arrest on charges of treason for displaying posters calling for economic, political, and social change during demonstrations.
-According to a report from the Amnesty UK, even after eighteen years, it is not known in which prison the three students named are being held or if they are still alive.
+According to a report from the Amnesty UK, even after all this time, it is not known in which prison the three students named are being held or if they are still alive.

+Please send appeals to:

-President Bounnhang Vorachith Presidential Palace Thanon Setthathirat Ban Xiengyeun Tha, Muang Chanthaburi Vientiane Laos His Excellency Thongloun Sisoulith Prime Minister's Office Lane Xang Avenue Vientiane Lao People's Democratic Republic Fax: + 856 21 213560
+President Bounnhang Vorachith His Excellency Thongloun Sisoulith

+Presidential Palace Prime Minister's Office

+Thanon Setthathirat Lane Xang Avenue

+Ban Xiengyeun Tha, Muang Chanthaburi Vientiane

+Vientiane Lao People's Democratic Republic

+Laos Fax: + 856 21 213560